thelinuxkid/gumjabi/README.rst

       The Kajabi notification URL tied to this Gumjabi API key

     hosts:
       A list of hosts.
-If the restrict-hosts option is set in the API any request using this Gumjabi API key from hosts outside this list will be denied
+If the ``restrict-hosts`` option is set in ``gumjabi-api`` then any request using this Gumjabi API key and coming from hosts outside this list will be denied

     disabled:
       true of false.
 If set to false any request using this Gumjabi API key will be denied

     links:
       A dictionary with Gumroad permalinks as keys